GA-CyberWorkforceAcademy/GTA-Labs/sql-inject.md

 Task 3: SQL Injection Attack on UPDATE Statement
 =========

-If a SQL injection vulnerability happens to an UPDATE statement, the damage will be more severe, be- cause attackers can use the vulnerability to modify databases.
+If a SQL injection vulnerability happens to an UPDATE statement, the damage will be more severe, because attackers can use the vulnerability to modify databases.
 In our Employee Management application, there is an Edit Profile page (Figure 2) that allows employees to update their profile information, including nickname, email, address, phone number, and password.
 To go to this page, employees need to login first.
+Login as Alice with the EID of '10000' and the password of 'seedalice' to check out this page (located at seedlabsqlinjection.com/edit.php)

-When employees update their information through the Edit Profile page, the following SQL UPDATE query will be executed.
-The PHP code implemented in unsafe_edit.php file is used to update employee’s profile information.
-The PHP file is located in the /var/www/seedlabsqlinjection.com/public_html directory.
+When employees update their information through the Edit Profile page, an SQL UPDATE query will be executed.
+The PHP code implemented in the unsafe_edit.php file is used to update employee’s profile information.
+The following code snippet is how this "unsafe_edit/php' page allows an employee to edit their profile.

 ```
 $conn = getDB();